vim89/toon4s/.github/WORKFLOWS.md

 - `SONATYPE_PASSWORD`: Sonatype Central Portal password

 **Edge cases handled**:
-- Only runs on version tags (not main branch)
+- Only runs on version tags
-- Tests run before publishing (fail fast)
+- Fails fast if the project version does not match the tag or is a `SNAPSHOT`
 - GitHub Release created only for version tags

 **Important**: Uses Sonatype Central Portal (legacy OSSRH sunset 2025-06-30)